 The probe tip diameter dictates the amount of sample that can be effectively processed.
-Smaller tip diameters deliver high intensity sonication but the energy is focused within a small, concentrated area.
-Probes with larger tip diameters can process larger volumes, but offer lower intensity.
+Smaller tip diameters probes deliver high intensity sonication, but the energy is focused within a small, concentrated area.
+Larger tip diameters can process larger volumes but offer lower intensity.